Amead24/gotraders/pkgs/readme.md

 Solution: https://stackoverflow.com/questions/6997524/the-declared-package-does-not-match-the-expected-package/25220460

 Turns out by default you need to CD into each directory to run a test else the compiled package script and package script_test will run into conflicts when it gets run.
+Inside each package directory we rename the `package` from `github.com/...` to the directory name.

 ```
 $> go test ./...  # works